• Skip to primary navigation

 Have you made cheesecake before and worried about why your cheesecake falls apart?
 The true tip here is to make sure that all of your ingredients are allowed to reach room temperature.

-cheesecake cookies on a cooling rack
+cheesecake cookies with powdered sugar icing with cherries on a wire cooling rack

 But, honestly, with these cheesecake cookies you’ll likely not have to worry about that problem.
 Since they are portioned in small mounds, they’ll likely stay together just fine.